Suspending your studies

 If you are suspending your studies

 When you have agreed to formally suspend your studies with your school/faculty you must complete a suspension form, available from your school office.
-The suspension form must be signed off by an International Student Visa Adviser.
-This gives you the opportunity to have immigration advice before you suspend your studies, which is important because changes to your student status will affect your immigration status.
+The suspension form must be signed off by a Student Visa Adviser at a drop-in session.
+This gives you the opportunity to receive immigration advice before you suspend your studies, which is important because changes to your student status will affect your immigration status.

 If you suspend your studies, you do not have permission to undertake any work in the UK